-CITY OF TUMWATER AND !THURSTON COUNTY JOINT PLAN CHAPTER (2009)Update) LAND USE 6.7-Avoid or mitigate negative effects on groundwater quality rby regulating land use and developments within wellhead protection areas in conformance with regional wellhead protection policies and adopted wellhead protection programs of the City of Tumwater and Thurston County.s to ensure that negative effects on groundwater quality are avoided or mitigated. -6.5Ensure that future land use and development is in conformance with regional wellhead protection policies and adopted wellhead protection programs of Thurston County and the City of Tumwater.
-Ensure coordination with the Percival Creek Comprehensive -6.6Drainage Basin Plan. -6.7Ensure that new development is in conformance with aguifer protection standards of the City's Conservation Plan.
-6.8 Review and update regulations for land uses within wellhead protection areas as guided by critical areas protections.
-6.9Ensure implementation of the Natural Hazards Mitigation Plan for the Thurston Region to reduce or eliminate the human and economic costs of natural disasters for the overall good and welfare of the community.
-Prohibit Limit new residential and commercial development in -6.8-10 the 100-year floodplain to the extent legally feasible.
-Encourage consistency between the City of Tumwater and -6.9-11 Thurston County critical area regulations within the urban growth area Joint Plan area and as they apply to natural features which form the City of Tumwater urban growth boundary (e.g., such as the Deschutes River, Black Lake, or the Salmon Creek Basin, -6.10Encourage the development and use of low impact development standards similar to those contained in the Zero Effect Drainage Discharge Ordinance as adopted by the City of Tumwater [Chapter

-Ensure that the recommendations of the Salmon Creek Comprehensive regulations for high groundwater flooding hazards for both Tumwater and Thurston County consistent.
+- -6.7 Ensure that new development is in conformance with aquifer protection standards of the City's Conservation Plan. - 6.8 Review and update regulations for land uses within wellhead protection areas as guided by critical areas protections. - 6.9 Ensure implementation of the Natural Hazards Mitigation Plan for the Thurston Region to reduce or eliminate the human and economic costs of natural disasters for the overall good and welfare of the community. - -6.8 10 Prohibit Limit new residential and commercial development in the 100-year floodplain to the extent legally feasible. - -6.9 11 Encourage consistency between the City of Tumwater and Thurston County critical area regulations within the urban growth areaJoint Plan area and as they apply to natural features which form the City of Tumwater urban growth boundary (e.g.,, such as the Deschutes River, Black Lake, or the Salmon Creek Basin). - 6.10 Encourage the development and use of low impact development standards similar to those contained in the Zero Effect Drainage Discharge Ordinance as adopted by the City of Tumwater [Chapter 13.22 TMC]. - -6.11 Ensure that the recommendations of the Salmon Creek Comprehensive Drainage Basin Plan are followed and work to keep the development regulations for high groundwater flooding hazards for both Tumwater and Thurston County consistent.